flox/flox/crates/flox/doc/flox-print-dev-env.md

 ```

 `<package>`
-:   the package or project flox environemnt to prit the environment script for
+:   the package or project flox environment to prit the environment script for